 I wanted the job!
 Not only because of the great career opportunity, but also because I love spending time with my colleagues.
 Of course, I had to go through the same procedure as every candidate: application, video interview, telephone interview, assessment center.
 In every step I gave my best and tried to convince them why I would be the right choice for this position.
 I passed the application phase.
 I passed the video interview.
 I passed the telephone interview.
 I knew, only one more step to make and I would achieve my goal.

 Third step: Be authentic and don’t give up

 The assessment center: Last step and last chance to show why they should choose me.
 Of course, I prepared myself as much as I could, but I was still very nervous.
 The good thing was that we as a group, all candidates, got along very well, which created a creative and harmonious atmosphere.
 We had to overcome our fears by presenting in front of large groups, to come up with new ideas and all the time we were watched and evaluated.
 This might sound like a lot of pressure.
 It definitely is, but it was also fun to work with all of those amazing people.
 During the day I learned so much that I already (without even knowing whether I would get the job) was happy I had the opportunity to participate.

-Here are my tips for passing an assessment successfully
+Here are my tips for passing an assessment for an adidas traineeship successfully

 - Be authentic – you can’t pretend something for a whole day.
 They want to see who you really are.

 - Be kind & have fun – team work is really important so help other candidates and work as a team.
 You will be amazed but it’s actually fun!